New York Brain Hemorrhage Lawyer

 If we agree to accept your case, we will begin to gather the proof necessary to fight for the best financial compensation for you and may include the following:

 - Obtain all police, accident, or incident reports

 - Secure site photographs and video footage, if available

-- File necessary claims paperwork in a timely manner
+- Promptly file necessary claims paperwork

-- Demand sworn statements from the at fault party or parties
+- Demand sworn statements from the at-fault party or parties

 - Consult with accident reconstruction experts

 - Gather all hospital and medical treatment records

 - Retain an expert to evaluate your injuries

 Let us take care of fighting for you while you can concentrate on your own recovery.
 Call us today to discuss how we can get started working for you.